NMRExchangeFormat/NEF/specification/Overview.md

     2. Each spectrum must be associated with a shift list, to allow for data from different temperatures, isotope labellings etc. Multiple peak lists can share a shift list.
-The '_nmr_spectrum.chemical_shift_list' tag gives the framecode for the relevant shift list.
+The '\_nmr_spectrum.chemical_shift_list' tag gives the framecode for the relevant shift list.

-    3. There are both free-form and an officially controlled version of experiment classification.
+    3. There are both a free-form and an officially controlled version of experiment classification.
 Both are optional, but strongly recommended.
-    The latter uses the CCPN nomenclature, which is designed to capture only those experiment differences that reflect in different assignment possibilities for the peaks.
+    The latter uses the CCPN nomenclature, which is designed to capture only those experimental differences that reflect in different assignment possibilities for the peaks.
 See
     [the CCPN wiki](https://sites.google.com/site/ccpnwiki/Home/documentation/ccpnmr-analysis/core-concepts/nme-experiment-nomenclature-v2-2011)
     for a current description and view (an earlier version) of the publication